cdesgrange/MoDiSc/docs/index.rst

 The disk model can be composed of one or several belts, each of them generated with the module ``fm.scattered_light_disk`` from `VIP_HCI <https://github.com/vortex-exoplanet/>`_ (`Gomez Gonzalez et al. 2017 <https://ui.adsabs.harvard.edu/abs/2017AJ....154....7G/abstract>`_, `Christiaens et al. 2023a <https://ui.adsabs.harvard.edu/abs/2023JOSS....8.4774C/abstract>`_),  based on the radiative transfer code ``GRaTeR``  (`Augereau et al. 1999b <https://ui.adsabs.harvard.edu/abs/1999A&A...348..557A/abstract>`_).
 One or several observations in total and/or polarized intensity can be considered simultaneously, from one or several instruments.

-The Figure below illustrates the best synthetic disk models found using the ``MoDiSc`` code (second and third columns), by considering total and polarized intensity observations (first column).
+The Figure below shows the best synthetic inner belt model determined by running MCMC simulations with the ``MoDiSc`` code (second and third columns).
+Total and polarized intensity observations (first column) were fitted jointly (see `Desgrange et al. 2025 <https://ui.adsabs.harvard.edu/abs/arXiv:2504.15352>`_).

 .. image:: _static/Fig_MoDiSc.jpeg
    :align: center
-   :width: 400px
+   :width: 800px

 **Origin**: I wrote the code ``MoDiSc`` based on the code ``DiskFM`` (`Mazoyer et al. 2020 <https://ui.adsabs.harvard.edu/abs/2020SPIE11447E..59M/abstract>`_), which I adapted.
 I wanted a code more versatile than ``DiskFM``, easily launchable for different types of simulations (based on one or several epochs, one or several instruments, modeling one or several belts, using different number free parameters).
 I did not want to modify everytime the code, but simply give in input a configuration file containing all the information need for the simulation.
 I also wanted to have the results of the simulations automatically saved in a new folder, with a log of the simulation.
 I hope the code ``MoDiSc`` could be useful for other people too.
 Feel free to contact me (celia.desgrange@eso.org) if you would like a new feature implemented in ``MoDiSc`` for your work.